awsdocs/amazon-chime-sdk-developer-guide/doc_source/join-chime-meeting.md

 # JoinChimeMeeting<a name="join-chime-meeting"></a>

 Join an Amazon Chime SDK meeting by providing the attendee join token\.
 To do this, you make AWS SDK calls to the [CreateMeeting](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateMeeting.html) and [CreateAttendee](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateAttendee.html) APIs to get the token and pass it on in the action\.
-See the following code example\.
+See the following example\.

 **Note**
 You can't run this action on a bridged call\.